handsomecode/UnityBuildKit/README.md

 and the wonderful dependencies they bring with them.

-Inspiration for building `UnityBuildKit` came after running into several problems while trying to [manually do this process](https://the-nerd.be/2015/11/13/integrate-unity-5-in-a-native-ios-app-with-xcode-7/) and reading over a [github issue](https://github.com/blitzagency/ios-unity5/issues/52) trying to resolve those problems.
+Inspiration for building `UnityBuildKit` came after running into several problems while trying to [manually do this process](https://the-nerd.be/2015/11/13/integrate-unity-5-in-a-native-ios-app-with-xcode-7/) and reading over a [github issue](https://github.com/blitzagency/ios-unity5/issues/52) trying to resolve those problems (big thanks to [jiulongw](https://github.com/jiulongw/swift-unity)).

 ## License